Len Bracken Bio

 * La Chambre de commerce et d’industrie de région Paris Ile-de-France.

 † Bureau of National Affairs classes in: basic news and legal story writing; style; headlines; sources and attributions; legal citations; governmental, legislative, and judicial processes; economic indicators; surveys and statistics; editing longer pieces; interviews; libel; and covering meetings.
-Bracken has also attended numerous continuing legal education seminars on international trade and export control law.
+Bracken also attended numerous continuing legal education seminars on international trade and export control law.

 § The band Access Five recorded two cassettes, the second of which, Twilight of Humanity (1999), was played in its entirety on two radio stations in New York City.
 The song “Solar Economics” was played on an FM radio station in Amsterdam and portions of the second cassette were played on Radio Vilnius in Lithuania.
 The entire cassette was posted on RealAudio, garnering roughly 30,000 listeners per month for several years.

-Comprehensive Bibliography Chronology Lineage Author Photo Mentions
+Comprehensive Bibliography Lineage Author Photo Mentions

 Books Translations Epoch Communications Photography Assorted Homepage